 did you go?
 Oh, did you go?

-Last night, I to ... her This burned pennsylvania all ... story Right after ruth got through She pushed the out the door She rocks me
+Last night, I to ... her This burned pennsylvania all ... story after ruth got through barfin' She the tray out the door She me compassionate

 did you go?
 What you do now, What you do?
 Oh did you do?

-Ruthie had on a thin night She fill it everywhere No no no no She pushed the out the door Some guy to come in She kicked him in the She "oh oh oh oh!"
+Ruthie had on a night gown She wouldn't fill it No no no no She the tray out the door Some guy tried to in She kicked him in the She "oh oh oh oh!"

-did you do? (now, did you do? did you do? did you do? ) (ruthie-ruthie That was the best thing could do) did you do now?
-Well, we have song for you goes far beyond louie-louie, Ruthie-ruthie, or even This song is so It takes us all the way from fifty-five Directly to nineteen fifty-seven, Which is when it have been written, But actually it was written about seventy is a song, We like to this song to marty, our road manager, Who has a fondness for the k-nine And the attendant thereto
+did you do? (now, did you do? did you do? did you do? ) (ruthie-ruthie That was the best anybody could do) What did you do Well, we have another for you goes far beyond louie-louie, Ruthie-ruthie, or brian-brian This is so advanced It us all the way from nineteen fifty-five Directly to approximately fifty-seven, is when it should have been written, But actually it was written nineteen seventy is a song, We like to dedicate this song to marty, our manager, Who has a fondness for the species And the orifice thereto